gitacoco/major_studio/P2_Qualitative_datavis/README.md

 ![RedList](./img/redlist.png)

 Also，the Red List provides API query.
-I have applied their TOKEN, and my request still under review.
+I have applied their TOKEN, and my request is still under review.

 ```Javascript
 //To get a list of species by category: